Skip to Content

 Here’s how to use a squat toilet:

-the technique is put your feet either side of the pan, facing the door and to squat low.
+The technique is put your feet either side of the pan, facing the door and to squat low.
 As low as you can go.
 Almost with your bum on the pan – well not quite!
 This position actually takes the pressure off your thighs and is quite comfortable once you get the hang of it.
 However if you have knee problems you might find yourself “cast” and struggle to get up again!

 I had one lady on my last tour who vowed that she would never squat, and we’re all delighted to report that she managed to find one sit-down toilet everywhere she went.
 So yes, it is possible to sit!